ken-warren/SalesStoreAnalysis/README.md

 ## 2. Objectives
 This project aims to answer the following questions through data modeling and interactive dashboards:
-- How are total sales, quantity, and order value performing across different years, countries (cities), and suppliers?
+- How are total sales, quantity, and orders performing across different years, countries (cities), and suppliers?
 - Which products, categories, and shippers are contributing most to sales and volume?
 - What is the monthly trend and growth rate?
 - What is the geographical distribution of customers and sales, and how does it vary by region?